Using the Decodable CLI tutorial

 Previews display up to 30 records from the data stream and can be used to see how your pipeline changes the incoming data.
 Previews run until 30 records are seen or until 2 minutes have passed, whichever comes first.

 Submit any SQL using the same grammar as you would for a pipeline, but the output will be sent to your command line output instead.
-For example, here we select the http events from the stream our connection pointed at before.
+For example, here we select the HTTP events from the stream our connection pointed at before.

 Previews are short-lived, lighter weight, and more responsive than full pipelines, making them perfect for iterative development on pipelines or just to see the structure of your input and output streams.